exograph/exograph/docs/docs/deployment/cloudflare-workers.md

 exo playground --endpoint <cloudflare-worker-url>
 ```

-You can try the typical queries such as creating a new todo as we have seen in the [Getting Started](../getting-started#using-the-graphiql-interface) guide:
+You can try the typical queries, such as creating a new todo, as seen in the [Getting Started](../getting-started#using-the-graphiql-interface) guide.

 ## Improving latency